 - To establish a singular, cohesive and overarching approach to the club’s football development.

-- To develop Cabo’s own in-house player and coach development curriculum.
+- To continue the development of Cabo’s own in-house player and coach development curriculum.

 You/The New Coach/Parents and Other Helpers

-Saturday Mornings: At the time of writing, we have up to 150 U-5s, 6s and 7s who participate in our Saturday morning School of Excellence.
-Such a large group needs at least 30 people, of which at least twelve are qualified coaches, to help organise it so that they can really enjoy and get the best out of their coaching sessions each Saturday.
+Saturday mornings: At the time of writing, we have up to 100 U-5s, 6s and 7s who participate in our Saturday morning School of Excellence.
+Such a large group needs at least 20 people, of which at least nine are qualified coaches, to help organise it so that they can really enjoy and get the best out of their coaching sessions each Saturday.

 If you’re a parent or relation who attends these great sessions, we’d really welcome and do need your help if you’re in any way interested in getting involved – whether that means providing encouragement, helping to set up or put away the equipment, administration tasks, supervision of injured players/toilet breaks.
 This is a great way in which to help the youngsters as they begin their football development.
 Please do come forward any Saturday or contact your club FDC (‘Football Development Committee’ – see below) for more information.